stampit-org/stampit/README.md

  * Properties are deeply merged and cloned for each instance, so it won't be accidentally shared.

  * Initializers are called for each new instance.
-Provide wide extesibility to stamp behavior.
+Provides wide extensibility to stamp behavior.

  * For the curious - it's great for [learning about prototypal OO](http://ericleads.com/2013/02/fluent-javascript-three-different-kinds-of-prototypal-oo/).
 It mixes three major types of prototypes:
    1. differential inheritance, aka delegation (for methods),